Black Women: Statistics

-According to official estimates from the US Census Bureau the Black female population in the United States was 23.5 Million in 2013.
+According to the American Community Survey from the US Census Bureau the Black female population in the United States was 21.7 Million in 2018.
 This is 52% of the total Black population compared to Black males who make up 48% of the Black population.

 More about Population…

-In 2013 about 57% of Black women 25 and older attended college although only 31% have completed at least an associates degree compared to 60% of ‘all women’ who attended college of which 39% completed a degree (see chart on right).
+In 2018 about 59% of Black women 25 and older attended college although only about 35% have completed at least an associates degree compared to 63% of ‘all women’ who attended college of which 42% completed a degree (see chart below).

-Black women have been more successful than Black men in closing the gap when it comes to college degrees.
-About 22% of Black women have a bachelors degree compared to 30% of ‘all women’.
-Also the number of Black women who finished high school but did not pursue higher education is about the same as it is for ‘all women’, 27% compared to 28% respectively.
+Black women have been more successful than Black men in closing the education gap when it comes to college degrees.
+About 24% of Black women have a bachelors degree or higher compared to 33% of ‘all women’ (for Black men it’s 19% to 32% for all men).
+The number of Black women who finished high school but did not pursue higher education is slightly higher than it is for ‘all women’, 29% compared to 26% respectively.

-The percent of Black women who have an associates degree (9%) is equal to that of ‘all women’ (9%) in America.
-Only 15% of Black women over 25 did not complete high school which is only slightly higher than ‘all women’ at 13 percent.
+The percent of Black women who have an associates degree (10%) is about equal to that of ‘all women’ (9%) in America.
+Only 13% of Black women over 25 did not complete high school which is only slightly higher than ‘all women’ at 11 percent.

 More About Education…

-African American females ages 16 to 64 had a higher participation rate in the labor force (71%) compared to ‘all females’ (69%) (see below table).
+African American females ages 16 to 64 had a slightly higher participation rate in the labor force (72%) compared to ‘all females’ (71%) (see below table).
 Labor force participation refers to the percent of women who were either working or looking for work.
 Women not in the labor force include those who may be full time students, disabled, and others who are not looking or gave up looking for employment for other reasons.

 Blue collar occupations which were held by 8% of working Black women include employment in construction, maintenance and repair, installation, production, transportation, etc. Service occupations include healthcare support, protective service, food preparation and serving, etc.